Máine Mór

 Máine Mór mac Eochaidh (fl.
 4th century) was the founder of the kingdom of Uí Maine.

 Biography

 Máine Mór descended from Colla da Chrioch of Oirghialla/Oriel, Máine Mór, his father Eochaidh Ferdaghiall and his two sons Breasal and Amhlaibh, travelled to Connacht to seek new lands.
 They attacked the lands of the local king, Cian d'Fhearaibh Bolg, king of the Fir Bolg (see Soghain and Senchineoil), amongst the other minor tribes and with the intervention of Grellan, settled in the land.
 In return, the Uí Maine would evermore pay tribute to Grellan, who became the dynasty's patron saint.

-Maine Mór reigned for fifty years, and is the ancestor of the following families: Lally, Madden, Kelly, Fallon, Neachtain, Threinfhir, and others.
+Maine Mór reigned for fifty years, and is the ancestor of the following families: Lally, hUallacháin, Madden, Kelly, Fallon, Neachtain, Threinfhir, and others.

 He was succeeded by his surviving son, Breasal mac Maine Mór, who ruled for thirty years.